kamilburda/gimp-export-layers/dev/sections/Customizing-Export.md

 Export only layers with no tags.

 By default, all layers with tags are excluded from export.
-To ignore only specific tags, edit this constraint and add the tags for the "Tags" argument.
+To ignore only specific tags, edit this constraint and add the tags for the `Tags` argument.

 See [Tagging Layers](#tagging-layers) for information about tags.